Tokelauan language: Phonology and orthography

 Although there is not a lot of available systemic data for Tokelauan word stressing, linguistics have developed three rules relating word stress and vowels based upon some previous evidence.
 The first rule is that a long vowel will receive the main stress.
 Secondly, with some exceptions to rule number one, the second to last vowel would bear the main stress (if the long vowel is not the main stress).
 And thirdly, words do not lose their normal stress when compounded with another word.
 Furthermore, monosyllabic grammatical morphemes are left unstressed.

 Types of sentences

-Similarly to English, for each clause in Tokelauan there is a predicate.
-There are five types of predicate including: verbal, locative, existential, possessive, and nominal.
+Similarly to English, each Tokelauan clause has a predicate.
+There are five types of predicate including verbal, locative, existential, possessive, and nominal.
 Each predicate is available for an interrogative and declarative statement, and can also have multiple predicates conjoined.